 The release of toxins is poisoning rivers and water sources for communities that rely on them for consumption and agriculture.
 Many of the rivers near dye houses cannot even be used on livestock or irrigation due to dyestuffs pollution leaking residual colors into rivers (Chhabra,2016).

 Water is a basic human need but the unplanned industrialization of the fashion industry has negatively affected the aquatic environments (Chaudhary et al, 2002).
 As of July 2010, the United Nations (UN) recognized water and sanitation are both basic human rights.
 Water must be considered a basic human right for all and be protected to ensure citizens have proper quantity to safe and equitable water sources.

 Current processes tolerate for dyestuffs pollution to leaks residual colors into wastewaters.
-But it is up to the designers and fashion brands to make a stand and require higher standards for dyes and disposal.
+But, it is up to the designers and fashion brands to take a stand and require higher standards for dyes and disposal.

 Looking for solutions for your brand?
 Check out: Bluesign, Oeko-tex standard 100, Detox to Zero, NRDC Clean by Design

 Chaudhary V., Jacks G., Gustafsson JE., (2002) "An analysis of groundwater vulnerability and water policy reform in India", Environmental Management and Health, Vol. 13 Issue: 2, pp.175-193, https://doi.org/10.1108/09566160210424608